OMNI-SLO-Monitoring/issue-creator/README.md

 If installed with docker the database is available at localhost:27017.
 Post Request to localhost:3500 to add logs.
 Get Request to localhost:3500 to get all logs.
+The backend should run parallel https://github.com/ccims/ccims-backend with the mockup running on branch apiMockup
 ```